 Increasing public and stakeholders' awareness of the Court and increasing the information available to the public is a priority for the ORSCC.
 As such, the ORSCC will continue to dedicate resources aimed at ensuring that its communications and outreach strategies remain effective and continue to meet the evolving needs of Canadians.
-Various initiatives will be continued in 2020-21, including "Cases in Brief", i.e. plain language summaries of the Court's decisions and the "Year in Review", an annual document describing the Court's activities during the preceding year.
-The ORSCC will also build on the success of the Court's visit to Winnipeg in September 2019 and will consider the possibility of holding similar events in the future.
-Based on available resources, it will also examine further methods of communicating with Canadians, including the increased use of social media platforms, the use of videos for major announcements and for explaining how the Court works, and the continued modernization of its website.
+Various initiatives will be continued in 2021-22, including "Cases in Brief", i.e. plain language summaries of the Court's decisions and the "Year in Review", an annual document describing the Court's activities during the preceding year.
+The Court will also look to modernizing its website to attract a greater number of visitors.
+With the anticipated lifting of COVID-19 restrictions in 2021-22, the Court will also start planning for hearings and outreach activities outside Ottawa in 2022, much like the events that were held in Winnipeg in 2019.
+It will also look to extend outreach activities available on-line, such as the successful remote Tour of the Supreme Court of Canada Building that it initiated during the pandemic.